vsriv9394/pySAD/README.md

 all binary operations remove any and all redundancies and make the code as efficient as it can be.

-In addition to these, the framework is numpy compatible, i.e. to run any unit tests while code development, you don't need to redefine this function using numpy to test if it is working correctly.
+In addition to this, the framework is numpy compatible, i.e. to run any unit tests while code development, you don't need to redefine this function using numpy to test if it is working correctly.
 Rather, just call it by passing `float` and `numpy.ndarray` as argument values and it just works!
 For example,